SherineAwad/ScenicPlus_modifiedGenome/README.md

+# Differential Accessible Regions (DARs)

+Differential Accessible Regions (DARs) are chromatin regions whose accessibility **differs between groups of cells**.
+These regions can include promoters, enhancers, or other regulatory elements.

+DARs are identified by comparing accessibility values across groups, such as cell types or conditions.
+Regions that are significantly more open in one group compared to another are called **DARs**.

+**Intuition:**
+- DARs highlight regulatory regions that change accessibility across conditions.
+- They are the **region-level differences** that can contribute to differential gene activity if they are linked to a gene.

-# Summary: Number of DARs Found per Group
+### Summary: Number of DARs Found per Group

 | Group        | Number of DARs |
 |-------------|----------------|